querycert/qcert/README.md

 ## Run compiled queries

-Q\*cert targets a number of languages and data processors as backends (currently: Javascript, Java, Cloudant and Spark).
+Q\*cert targets a number of languages and data processors as backends (currently: JavaScript, Java, Cloudant and Spark).
 The way you run the compiled queries varies depending on the target.
 Usually you need two
 things: (i) a run-time library that implements some of the core operators assumed by the compiler (e.g., ways to access records or